 Todd Ritterbusch has served as the Executive Vice President and Chief Lending Officer of TBK Bank, SSB since May 2019.
 Prior to joining the Company, from 2002 to April of 2019, Mr. Ritterbusch served in various capacities with JPMorgan Chase Bank, including as the Managing Director, Market Executive for the Commercial Bank covering the Ft.
 Worth and West Texas markets.
 During his tenure with JPMorgan Chase Bank, Mr. Ritterbusch led a commercial banking team serving businesses with revenues between \$20 million and \$500 million across his market area.
 Mr. Ritterbusch holds a Bachelor of Science in Engineering from Purdue University and a Master of Business Administration from the Kellogg School of Management and a Master of Engineering Management from the McCormick School of Engineering at Northwestern University.
-He currently serves on the boards of Cook Children's Healthcare Foundation, Cook Children's Health Plan, Fort Worth Chamber of Commerce, Fort Worth Economic Development Foundation and Leadership ISD.
+He served on the boards of Cook Children's Healthcare Foundation, Cook Children's Health Plan and Leadership ISD.